awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-authentication-flow.md

 A custom authentication flow can also use a combination of built\-in challenges such as SRP password verification and MFA through SMS\.
 It can use custom challenges such as CAPTCHA or secret questions\.

-## Use SRP Password Verification in Custom Authentication Flow<a name="Using-SRP-password-verification-in-custom-authentication-flow"></a>
+## Use SRP password verification in custom authentication flow<a name="Using-SRP-password-verification-in-custom-authentication-flow"></a>

 If you want to include SRP in a custom authentication flow, you need to start with it\.
 + To initiate SRP password verification in a custom flow, the app calls `InitiateAuth` with `CUSTOM_AUTH` as the `Authflow`\.
 It includes in the `AuthParameters` map `SRP_A:` \(the SRP A value\) and `CHALLENGE_NAME: SRP_A`\.